rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 He who commits adultery lacks sense; he who does it destroys himself. ^0632

-He will get wounds and dishonor, and his disgrace will not be wiped away. ^0633
+Wounds and dishonor will he get, and his disgrace will not be wiped away. ^0633

 For jealousy makes a man furious, and he will not spare when he takes revenge. ^0634

 He will accept no compensation; he will refuse though you multiply gifts. ^0635

 My son, keep my words and treasure up my commandments with you; ^0701